-How can you combine product strategy with analytics to build a better product?
+How can you combine B2B SaaS product strategy with analytics to build a better product?

-In this video and blog post, I'll share how to use data to help you set your strategy.
-I said "help" because we're not yet to a point where the data can tell us exactly what to do.
+In this article, I'll share how to use data to help create your strategy.
+I use the word "help" because we're not yet to a point where data can tell us exactly what to do.
 The world of B2B SaaS is very complex.
 What we're doing today is at the intersection of art and science, combining them to build compelling product experiences.

 Why it is so important to consider the art and science of product development

-Let's start with a quick history lesson to demonstrate why it's so important that we think about both the art and science of product development, especially in B2B SaaS.
+Let's start with a quick history lesson to demonstrate why it's so important to think about both the art and science of product development, especially in B2B SaaS.

 Any idea what this growth curve represents?

-It's the growth of the internet, and it shows that took eight years to get to 100 million users.
+It's the growth of the internet, and it shows that it took eight years to achieve 100 million users.
 It was one of the fastest adoptions of technology at the time.

-This chart shows how long it took Fortnight Battle Royale to get to 100 million users: just 3 months on iOS alone.
+This chart shows how long it took Fortnight Battle Royale to achieve 100 million users: just 3 months on iOS alone.
 In that period of time it grossed almost $1B, which speaks to how quickly amazing product experiences can transform industries.